Leave your feedback

 And I also hope that, when we start talking about these issues, that we can start from a premise that women are valued as much as the men who accost and assault them.
 And that has not always been the premise.

-JOHN YANG: Mike, it’s being dismissed — or Donald Trump and his supporters are just saying this is locker room talk.
+Mike, it's being dismissed — or Donald Trump and his supporters are just saying this is locker room talk.

-MIKE WISE, ESPN: Yes.
+MIKE WISE, ESPN:

-JOHN YANG: You’re a sportswriter.
+You're a sportswriter.
 You have been in locker rooms, a lot of locker rooms, over the years.

-JOHN YANG: Is this locker room talk?
+Is this locker room talk?

-MIKE WISE: Well, none of the ball players I know, maybe other than Bill Bradley, were actually running for office.
+Well, none of the ball players I know, maybe other than Bill Bradley, were actually running for office.
 So, we might expect more of our leaders.

 But I think locker room talk is an awful excuse in some ways.
 Saying it's just locker room talk are like the people that commit crimes and say, he's only human.
 Well, that means you have a larger neural cortex than most animals that operate on instincts.